-In support of the #BlackLivesMatter movement, we share this collection of teaching ideas and resources.
-The #BlackLivesMatter movement challenges the ongoing murders of African Americans by the police and the long history of institutionalized racism.
+In support of the Movement for Black Lives, we share this collection of teaching ideas and resources.
+The Movement for Black Lives challenges the ongoing murders of African Americans by the police and the long history of institutionalized racism.
 This resource collection was originally published in August of 2014, after the murder of Michael Brown in Ferguson, Missouri.
-Updated July 2016.
+Updated September 2016.

 By Julian Hipkins III

 As the new school year begins, first and foremost on our minds and in our hearts will be the killing of Michael Brown in Ferguson, Missouri.
 Teachers may be faced with students’ anger, frustration, sadness, confusion, and questions.
 Some students will wonder how this could happen in the United States.
 For others, unfortunately, police brutality and intimidation are all too familiar.